History can be tough to figure out.

 - SORN status

-Other information is available, but the above will give you a good starting point to work off of.
+Other information is available, but the above will give you a good starting point to work from.

 Check the MOT history